VoyakaGOD/SoftWorld/Serialize/serialization_readme.md

+### Short length encoding format

+In some cases, a special format is used for length.
+The target value is encoded in any necessary number of bytes.
+In each byte, the least significant 7 bits encode useful data.
+When multiple bytes are used, the order is little-endian. the MSB is set in all but the last byte.
+So, if MSB=0, then this is a final byte, and if MSB=1, there are more bytes to read

 ## File format

 File is binary.
 It represents one or more **Objects**.

 Each **Object** begins with an **Object ID**, which is a `uint8_t` having one of the values of `SavedObjId` enum. **Object** can have multiple IDs, with first one specifying the base class and each following ID specifying the derived class. **Object ID** of base class always has its MSB set, while **Object ID** of the final class does not.
 This can be used to determine the final class when skipping objects.
 ID of 0 is reserved in all classes.
 If deserializer function encounters 0 ID of top class, it should exit, while leaving data pointer pointing at 0 (for handling early end of data)